Note

 In the previous introduction tutorial, we explored the MIMIC-II IAC dataset, comprising electronic health records (EHR) of 1776 patients in 46 features, and identified patient group-specific clusters using ehrapy.
 Please go through the MIMIC-II IAC introduction before performing this tutorial to get familiar with the dataset.

-As a next step, we want to determine patient fate.
+As a next step, we want to determine patient trajectories and patient fate.
 The goal is to detect terminal states and the corresponding origins based on pseudotime.
 Real time very rarely reflects the actual progression of a disease.
-When measurements are done on a certain day, some patients will show no sign of disease (e.g. healthy or recovered), some are at the onset of a specific disease and some are in a more severe stage or even at the height.
-For an appropriate analysis, we are interested in a continuous transition of states, such as from healthy to diseased to death, for which the real time is therefore not informative.
+When measurements are done in a single snapshot or cross-sectional setting, some patients will show no sign of disease (e.g. healthy or recovered), some are at the onset of a specific disease and some are in a more severe stage or even at the height.
+For an appropriate analysis, we are interested in a continuous transition of states, such as from healthy to diseased to death, for which the real time is therefore not available or informative.
 Identification of transition states can be achieved by identifying source states (e.g. healthy) and then calculating pseudotime from this state.
 Based on Markov chain modelling, we uncover patient dynamics using CellRank.
 For more details, please read CellRank paper 1 and CellRank paper 2.

 In this tutorial we will be using CellRank to: